atufkas/yanexbo/readme.md

 ...
 ```

-Database and other environment specific application configuration is meant to be stored in `./config.js`.
-Be sure to have
-your MongoDB up and running and define the connection string in config[env].db like shown above.
+Be sure to have your MongoDB up and running and define the connection string in [env].db like shown above.

 **Note**: yanexbo doesn't include a schema definition
 nor any other db access example at all (at least not yet) - it just illustrates how to setup the connection.